Honey Mesquite (Prosopis glandulosa)

 Trunk: Thick with rough bark.

-Leaves: Compound leaves with small leaflets; leaflets long and narrow.
-Leaflets smooth.
-The species of mesquite in Arizona (Prosopis velutina), has hairy leaflets.
+Leaves: Compound leaves with many long, narrow leaflets.
+Leaflets smooth (hairless).
+The species of mesquite in Arizona (Velvet Mesquite, Prosopis velutina), has hairy leaflets.
+The leaflets are also short and wide compared to Honey Mesquite.

 Flowers: Bottlebrush-shaped catkins on a stalk (spikes).
 Individual flowers are small, creamy or pale yellow, and tubular.
 Blooms late spring to early fall.